-Agree Disagree Comments 22.
-Planning for the future is an essential element in the process of development itself.
+Religion at Statutific California in a substitution of the control Agree Disagree Comments 22.
+Planning for the future is an essential elemen † energi errende art en e erre en energe AND ALL PROPERTY OF THE CONTRACTOR OF THE in the process of development itself.
 23. The main reason for planning is that it helps us get support from donor agencies.
 24. If we have a good plan there won't be any problems in implementation.
 25. One of the 'inputs' for planning is evaluation.
-Afte (i) (ii) (iii) er you have responded to the statements: Indicate any statements that have given you planning, or which have raised a question in you indicate the statements that mention advantage indicate any statement that you think you or more attention to in future. our mind es and d. benefits of planning.
-Pla nning for Yourself Со nsider the additional statements below: 1.
-Planning may be necessary in my development work, but it is not necessary to the same exters in my personal life.
-2. Planning our personal future helps us to sort out what is important to us in our own lives.
+After you have responded to the statements: (i) Indicate any statements that have given you ı a new thought or insight into planning, or which have raised a question in y your mind (ii) Indicate the statements that mention advanta (iii) Indicate any statement that you think you o ges and I benefits of planning. (iii) Indicate any statement that you think you o more attention to in future. r your or ganization should give more attention to an lattice.
+Planning for Yourself Consider the additional statements below: 1.
+Planning may be necessary in my development nt work, but it is not necessary to the same exte nt · in my personal life.
+2. Planning our personal future belos us to cort 9 car be could lataic lieibs as 10 2011 out what is important to us in our own lives.
 3. New opportunities and unexpected challenges constantly arise in real life.
-It is more important be able to respond to these as they arise than , - be able to respond to these as they arise than to follow a previous plan.
-4. be able to respond to these as they arise than
+It is more important t to be able to respond to these as they arise than 1 to follow a previous plan. e Figher 4.
+Planning is a tool.
+We should be able to use it when it is helpful and discard it when it is not. ls your attitude towards planning in your own life g operally t ent from, your attitude towards planning in your pr ofessiona ne same as Lwork? s, or differon the contract of the contrac John Staley, Enticing the Learning: Trainers in Developm nent, Univ ersity of Bi rmingham,